-Here you will find patient information about a range of conditions affecting the gut and liver.
+You will find patient information about a range of conditions affecting the gut and liver on Core's website (link below).

 - Helicobacter Pylori

-This information is published by Core – the Digestive Disorders Foundation in association with the British Society of Gastroenterology and the Primary Care Society for Gastroenterology.
-This following web page are provided for information only.
-The information found is not a substitute for professional medical care by a qualified doctor or other health care professional.
+This information is published by Core – (formerly the Digestive Disorders Foundation) in association with the British Society of Gastroenterology and the Primary Care Society for Gastroenterology.
+The link to Core's materials is provided for information only.
+The information contained on their website is not a substitute for professional medical care by a qualified doctor or other health care professional.
 ALWAYS check with your doctor if you have any concerns about your condition or treatment.
-The publishers are not responsible or liable, directly or indirectly, for ANY form of damages whatsoever resulting from the use (or misuse) of information contained in or implied by the information in this booklet.
+The publishers are not responsible or liable, directly or indirectly, for ANY form of damages whatsoever resulting from the use (or misuse) of information contained in or implied by the information provided.

 Hep C Coalition publishes factsheets on hepatitis C and associated diseases